andrewRowlinson/mplsoccer/docs/source/index.rst

 Why mplsoccer exists?
 ---------------------

-I started mplsoccer because I wanted to share some of the tools I had built for the OptaPro Analytics Forum.
+I started mplsoccer to share some of the tools I had built for the OptaPro Analytics Forum.
-At the time there weren't many open-sourced python tools.
+At the time there weren't any open-sourced python tools.
 Now alternatives exist, such as `matplotsoccer <https://pypi.org/project/matplotsoccer/>`_

-I hope that you can spend more time building insightful graphics with mplsoccer rather than having to learn to draw pitches from scratch.
+By using mplsoccer, I hope that you can spend more time building insightful graphics rather than having to learn to draw pitches from scratch.

 -----------------------
 Advantages of mplsoccer